This set of Computer Fundamentals Multiple Choice Questions & Answers (MCQs) focuses on “Magnetic Tapes”.

 d) cache memory

-2. Secondary storage virtually has unlimited capacity because the cost per bit is very low.
+2. Secondary storage virtually has an unlimited capacity because the cost per bit is very low.

 Explanation: The statement is true as secondary storage devices can store large amounts of data temporarily.
 It is used to overcome the limitations of primary storage.